magento/magento2/README.md

 ## Licensing

-Each Magento source file included in this distribution is licensed under OSL 3.0 or under the terms and conditions of the applicable ordering document between Licensee/Customer and Adobe (or Magento).
+Each Magento source file included in this distribution is licensed under OSL 3.0 or the terms and conditions of the applicable ordering document between Licensee/Customer and Adobe (or Magento).

 [Open Software License (OSL 3.0)](https://opensource.org/licenses/osl-3.0.php) – Please see [LICENSE.txt](LICENSE.txt) for the full text of the OSL 3.0 license.